boid-com/docs.boid.com/docs/windows.md

 There is a home icon on the top blue part that leads you to the web portal on ```https://app.boid.com```

-Next to it you should be able to see your user name and a possibility to Logout from existing session and login as a different user.
+Next to it you should be able to see your username and a possibility to Logout from existing session and login as a different user.
 In addition, “My Profile” option that leads you to your user status page on ```https://app.boid.com```

 Below that we have your editable device name.